Serving Preble County for more than 200 years, The Register-Herald is a weekly newspaper dedicated to the Preble County community.

 On April 1, 1987, Eaton’s St. Clair Building, which housed the R-H office and presses at the corner of Main and Barron Streets since the early 20th century, was gutted by fire.
 Since 1988, the paper has been located in the Junction Village Mall on Barron Street, and at Five Points Center (formerly Miller’s Supermarket) on Barron Street.

-The Register-Herald office has been located at 532 N. Barron St., Eaton, since December 15, 2015.
-The R-H is currently a division of Civitas Media, LLC.
-Since 2008, Leslie Collins has served as General Manager.
-Eddie Mowen, Jr. is the Editor of The Register-Herald.
+The Register-Herald office has been located at 150 Industrial Drive, Eaton, since March of 2022.
+The R-H is currently a division of AIM Media Midwest.
+Eddie Mowen Jr. is the Editor of The Register-Herald.